sdss/mangadap/docs/gettingstarted.rst

 Getting started
 ===============

-This is your "Quick-Start" guide to working with the DAP output.
-Even with this page, you are strongly encouraged to familiarize yourself with the rest of the DAP documentation, particularly with regard to the :ref:`datamodel`.
+This is your "Quick-Start" guide to working with the DAP output and serves as an introduction to the other, more detailed pages discussing the DAP output.
+Before diving into the MaNGA data, you are strongly encouraged to briefly familiarize yourself with these pages, in particular.

+ * :ref:`metadatamodel`
+ * :ref:`datamodel`
+ * :ref:`qualityassessment`
+ * :ref:`corrections`
+ * :ref:`aggregation`

 The DAP provides: